 Android 4.0

-My buddy Deano has a new kickstarter up for a game called "Unusual Heroes", which he describes briefly as the following:
+My buddy Deano has , which he describes briefly as the following:

 A sci-fi RPG with XCOM/Syndicate like combat.
 Three unusual heroes and a dog, use skills and tech implants to survive in an alien world